godbout/dash-docset-builder/README.md

 }
 ```

 The Builder provides a generic way to download your Docset docs.
 It'll use a sitemap.xml if found, else it'll go through your Docset index.
-If you need to define your own way of downloading your docs, you can define a `grab()` method in your Docset.
+If you need to provide your own way of downloading your docs, you can define a `grab()` method in your Docset.
 The Builder will catch it and use your custom method instead.

 ```php
 public function grab(): bool